ALPHA: Audit that Learns from Previously Hand-Audited Ballots: Batch-Polling and Batch-Level Comparison Audits

 Thus by Ville's inequality, if $\theta_j \le \mu_j$,

-\subsubsection{Auditing many assertions using the same weighted sample of batches.}
+\subsubsection{Auditing many assertions using the same weighted sample of batches}

-To audit more than one assertion using the same sample of batches, the sampling weights---and thus the batch-level \emph{a priori} bounds---for the assertions need to be commensurable, in the sense that if batches $\cB_\ell$ and $\cB_m$ are relevant for assorters $A_j$ and $A_k$, then $u_{j\ell}/u_{k \ell} = u_{jm}/u_{km}$.
+To audit more than one assertion using the same sample of batches, the sampling weights, and thus the batch-level \emph{a priori} bounds, need to be commensurable: if batches $\cB_\ell$ and $\cB_m$ are relevant for assorters $A_j$ and $A_k$, then we need $u_{j\ell}/u_{k \ell} = u_{jm}/u_{km}$.
 The easiest way to accomplish that is to take $u_{jm} = u_j |\cB_m|$ for $j = 1, \ldots, A$ and $m \in \cD_j$.
 Tighter bounds may be possible in some cases, depending on the batch-level reports for all the contests under audit.